VinceAle7082/XanvicOS/CONTRIBUTING.md

 As I already said, this project is built off the idea of respecting each other while contributing.
 Without respect nothing can be done.

-## Don't troll (too much)

-You can make some trolls, but you can't make like 100 pull request about deleting all the code and call it "modernize the code"

 ## Think before doing

 Self-explenatory, before doing something, think about what can be done better.
-If you can't think of anything better, then do it
+If you can't think of anything better, do it